Ivan Ribar: Politics

-From the proclamation of a republic in 1945 until 1953, Ribar was the de jure head of state of Yugoslavia; his position as parliamentary speaker was constitutionally made equivalent to that of president.
-In 1953, Communist Party leader and Prime Minister Josip Broz Tito, the country's de facto leader since 1945, was elected to the new post of President of the Republic.
+From the proclamation of a republic in 1945 until 1953, Ribar was the de jure head of state of Yugoslavia; his position as parliamentary speaker having been made constitutionally equivalent to that of a state president.
+In 1953, Communist Party leader and Prime Minister Josip Broz Tito, the country's de facto leader since 1945, was elected to the new post of President of the Republic, while the Presidency of the National Assembly was permanently dissolved.

 Second marriage and death

 Ribar spent his last years in Zagreb.
 In 1952, he married painter and poet Cata Dujšin-Ribar and moved into her flat on 3 Demeter Street.
 He died in 1968, aged 87.
 In 1976, his widow donated their flat and their art collection to the city of Zagreb.
 The art collection is exhibited at the Demeter Street flat, which is open to public.
 As of 2021, the flat is temporarily closed due to damage from the 2020 Zagreb earthquake.